 Despite lane splitting being illegal in Texas, motorists are still obligated to only change lanes when they can do so safely.
 If a motorist hits a motorcyclist while changing lanes or passing another vehicle, and causes injury or death, that motorist can be held liable.

-When you suffer serious injury, you need an advocate that will demand justice and be your champion in and out of the courtroom.
-Call Fibich, Leebron, Copeland & Briggs today at (713) 496-0549 or contact us online to book a free consultation.
+When you suffer serious injury, you need an advocate who will demand justice and be your champion in and out of the courtroom.
+Call Fibich, Leebron, Copeland & Briggs today at (713) 751-0025 or contact us online to book a free consultation.